 As mentioned above, be sure to leave 20/30 minutes to get from the arrival platform to your departure due to the potential hold up at the bag scans.

 What to see with 1 day in Seville

-So now you have arrived, what are the must-see sites that you can visit in such a tight time frame?
+So now that you have arrived, what are the must-see sites you can feel like you truly visit Seville in a day?

 First of all, let’s take a quick look at some of the main tourist sites in Seville.